Ethics

 * If a number of undergraduate or postgraduate taught students conduct low risk research of a sufficiently similar nature to be reviewed together, Course Convenors may apply for Generic or ‘Blanket’ ethical approval for all students together.
 If granted, approval is valid for a year at a time and must be renewed at the start of each academic year if necessary.
 An application form can be found on the 'How to apply for research ethics review' web page.
 See also 'Guidelines for Completing an Application for Ethical Review - Generic Approval'.

-The University of Sussex is committed to promoting and upholding the highest quality academic professional and ethical standards in all its activities, and seeks to foster a culture of professional integrity and is a signatory to the Universities UK Concordat to Support Research Integrity.
+The University of Sussex is committed to promoting and upholding the highest quality academic professional and ethical standards in all its activities, and seeks to foster a culture of professional integrity, fully endorsing the Universities UK Concordat to Support Research Integrity.
 The purpose of the Concordat is to ensure that all research conducted by the University is underpinned by rigorous high standards and thorough misconduct procedures.
 Detailed information on the number of completed formal investigations or upheld allegations are detailed in the University’s Annual Research Integrity Policy Statement.

 As part of your ethics application, it is important that as a researcher you read and familiarise yourself with the University of Sussex’s Code of Practice for Research.